 Schedule multi-arch workloads to ARM-based nodes

 By default, ACK schedules all workloads to x86-based nodes.
-Pods become pending when x86 nodes are insufficient.
-If your application image is a multi-arch image, such as an image that supports the x86 and ARM architectures, you need to configure cross-architecture node scheduling.
+If x86 nodes are insufficient, pods become pending.
+If your application image is a multi-arch image, such as an image that supports the x86 and ARM architectures, you must configure cross-architecture node scheduling.

 For example, you can configure node affinity to preferably schedule workloads to ARM-based or x86-based nodes.
 Then, schedule workloads to other types of nodes when ARM-based or x86-based nodes are insufficient.